Mares X-Stream Fins Review – Nothing Like Your Traditional Fins

 They also claim the X-stream performance, comfort and lightweight design are the incredible result of sixty passionate years serving the diving industry.

+So, what makes these new fins from mares so unique?
 Below is a quick Mares X-Stream Review video done by the guys over at Simply Scuba.

-- Hinged Blade – Optimized Pivoting Blade causes the blade to flex at an optimal angle during both the upward and downward strokes, increasing the efficiency of the divers kick while reducing negative trust.
+Optimized Pivoting Blade causes the blade to flex at an optimal angle during both the upward and downward strokes, increasing the efficiency of the divers kick while reducing negative trust.
 This feature allows the fins to have a greater angle of attack on the power stroke pushing more water backward, propelling you forward more efficiently.

-- Channel Trust – A clear, soft rubber is used on the blade to create a Super channel.
+A clear, soft rubber is used on the blade to create a Super channel.
 This creates a large flexible central panel that helps propel water-flow more efficiently down the fin blade instead of letting it spill over the sides, giving you the best performance with minimal effort.

-- Quick Release ABS plus buckles – This allows you to easily open and close the buckles even while wearing thick neoprene gloves.
+This allows you to easily open and close the buckles even while wearing thick neoprene gloves.
 ABS plus buckles allow to don and doff the fins without adjusting the straps.
 The double button release also prevents the buckle from accidentally opening making it really user-friendly.

 The feedback on the internet is quite positive.
 “Very lightweight”, “very little effort used to get so far”, “I really notice the difference of power compared to my split fins”.